kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Databases 1/Entity Relationship Diagram - Types of Relationships.md

 **Example**
 Students can enrol in multiple courses, and each course can have multiple students enrolled.

+**THIS IS NOT GOOD**
+To resolve M:N, we can:
+- Create a relationship between values in the table
+- And replace the M:N relationship with two 1:M relationships
 ![[Pasted image 20250923130207.png]]

 # See Also